Time is an alias for life, isn’t it?

 b.
 Understand and work on your top three MITs (most important tasks).
 To understand MITs, you must learn to set up goals and be clear about how achieving the set goals will make you happier.

 c.
-If you are like most people, you work in a team so what if you remember your goals, but your team doesn’t?
+If you are like most people, you work in a team, so what if you remember your goals, but your team doesn’t?
 Remind them and align them such that for every team member, your goal becomes an important goal.

 d.
 Delegate whatever you can.
-Identify common pattern of tasks.
-While delegating, make sure that you have set the specific expectations along with clear acceptance criteria.
+Identify the common pattern of tasks.
+While delegating, make sure that you have set specific expectations along with clear acceptance criteria.

 e.
 Discuss time-saving ideas with others.
-Not surprisingly, you will find a few more ideas which you would not have known.
+Not surprisingly, you will find a few more ideas you would not have known.
 Use the ones that serve you.

 g.
 Organize yourself to accomplish a thing from start to end.
 Don’t fragment your time.

 h.
 Reserve a day of quiet time for yourself in a week.
 Use “Do not disturb” signs for uninterrupted work.
-If you can, turn off Notifications in your mobile/tablet device.
+If you can, turn off Notifications on your mobile/tablet device.
 They distract more than people!

 k.
 Eat that Frog!
 Don’t put off unpleasant tasks.
 Work on the most unpleasant tasks first.
-They are the ones you are avoiding because you are afraid (of something that you know in your gut!)
+They are the ones you are avoiding because you are afraid (of something you know in your gut!)

 m.
 Reduce Alcohol Eliminate alcohol from your weekdays if you can.
-If you cannot then maybe a small glass of wine is okay but no more.
+If you cannot, then maybe a small glass of wine is okay, but no more.

 q.
-Make a habit of keeping a capture tool to capture your great ideas and to save them for later use.
+Make a habit of keeping a capture tool to capture your great ideas and save them for later use.

 s.
 Audit your Time Record.
 Observe your time-spending pattern and see if you need to make a change.
 (Hint: 9/10 people would want to!)